samvardani/GuardBench/GITHUB_REBRANDING_CHECKLIST.md

 # GitHub Rebranding Checklist
-## Update Repository to SeaRai by SeaTechOne LLC
+## Update Repository to SeaRei by SeaTechOne LLC

 **All code changes are complete and pushed.** This checklist covers GitHub-specific settings that need manual updates.